31% of 'Gluten-Free' Spices Contain Gluten: Verified 2025 Safety Guide

 Brightly colored jars labeled as gluten-free spices on a rustic wooden shelf.

-• “May contain wheat” or “Processed in a facility with wheat” – Indicates possible cross-contamination; proceed with caution.
+• "May contain wheat" vs. "Processed in a facility with wheat" – The latter indicates higher risk; choose brands with dedicated production lines.

 Side-by-side comparison chart showing good vs. bad labels on spice bottles.